manwar/docker-guide/README.md

     CONTAINER ID   IMAGE        COMMAND                  CREATED         STATUS         PORTS                                     NAMES
     5058136e20a2   nginx:1.27   "/docker-entrypoint.…"   4 seconds ago   Up 4 seconds   0.0.0.0:9000->80/tcp, [::]:9000->80/tcp   nginx-1

+### Registry vs Repository

+Docker Registry is a service providing storage and can be hosted by a third party like AWS or by yourself.

+It is also a collection of repositories.

+Docker Repository is collection of related images with the same name but different versions.

+`Docker Hub` is a registry.

+On Docker Hub, you can have private or public repositories for your application.

+### Create docker image

+`Dockerfile` can be used to create docker image.

+Let's build a simple `Hello World` program in `Python`.

+We would create `app.py`

+    # app.py
+    print("Hello, World!")

+Now we create another file `Dockerfile` as below:

+    # Use an official Python runtime as a parent image
+    FROM python:3.9-slim

+    # Set the working directory in the container
+    WORKDIR /app

+    # Copy the current directory contents into the container at /app
+    COPY . /app

+    # Run app.py when the container launches
+    CMD ["python", "app.py"]

+Build the image:

+    $ docker build -t my-python-app .

+Run the container:

+    $ docker run my-python-app